 Christian Dölder is the author of The Chronicles of Wetherid, an epic high-fantasy saga in several cycles.
 The series currently comprises three volumes in four languages.
 More about the world, the peoples, and the books on the homepage at wetherid.com.

-Discover the focus on Fantasy with Intrigue and Political Power Struggles, the list of good fantasy books for adults, or visit the graphic gallery for the latest volume.
+Discover the focus on political high fantasy with intrigue and a large cast, the selection of the best high fantasy books, or visit the graphic gallery for the latest volume.